Contact: Deidrea George

 Phone: (713) 802-5072

-The project began September 2014 and is scheduled for completion the first quarter of 2019.
+The project is scheduled for completion in the second quarter of 2019.

 The Texas Department of Transportation is responsible for maintaining 80,000 miles of road and for supporting aviation, rail, and public transportation across the state.
 Through collaboration and leadership, we deliver a safe, reliable, and integrated transportation system that enables the movement of people and goods.
 Find out more at TxDOT.gov.
 "Like" us on Facebook and follow us on Twitter.